 - Review your medical history with you.

 An intravenous (IV) line will be put into a vein in your arm.
 During the procedure, you will receive medication through your IV line.
 The medication may make you feel sleepy and will control pain.
 You will not be asleep.

 If you have fluid around only 1 lung, the catheter will be placed on that side of your chest.
 If you have fluid around both lungs, your doctor will choose the best side for the catheter.
-Your doctor will clean the area and place sterile drapes.
-The area will then be numbed at the selected site with an injection of a local anesthetic.
+Your doctor will use a needle to numb the area where the catheter is going in.
 The PleurX catheter will be inserted through a small incision (surgical cut) in your skin into the pleural space (see Figure 2).
 The catheter has many holes to allow the fluid to drain.
 It also has a 1-way valve that allows the fluid to come out, but does not allow air to go in.